Mountain bike tours

 Safety information

-Use marked bike trails and routes only, making sure you observe all signposting.
+Only follow marked trails and roads as well as appropriate signs.
 The Glacier Bike Tour route is under development and is not signposted.
-While on the route, you can find your way using the Outdoor Active app.
+You can find your way on site using the Outdoor Active app.

 Additional information

-Book one of the Glacier Bike Tour holiday offers!
-Choose between eleven, seven or three nights and enjoy some great riding days.
-You will be staying in bike hotels and will be provided with a daily luggage transport service; all that’s left for you to do is hit the trails!
-Go to the offer.
+Book the Glacier Bike Tour stay offer!
+Choose the eleven, seven or three-night variant and enjoy wonderful days on an e-bike.
+You will stay in bike hotels and benefit from a daily luggage transport service, all you have to do is enjoy!
+To the offer.

 See full itinerary: